 This puzzle, and an alternative MATLAB® solution technique, was featured in Cleve's Corner in 2009.

 There are many approaches to solving Sudoku puzzles manually, as well as many programmatic approaches.
 This example shows a straightforward approach using binary integer programming.

 The key idea is to transform a puzzle from a square 9-by-9 grid to a cubic 9-by-9-by-9 array of binary values (0 or 1).
-Think of the cubic array as being 9 square grids stacked on top of each other.
+Think of the cubic array as being 9 square grids stacked on top of each other, where each layer corresponds to an integer from 1 through 9.
 The top grid, a square layer of the array, has a 1 wherever the solution or clue has a 1.
 The second layer has a 1 wherever the solution or clue has a 2.
 The ninth layer has a 1 wherever the solution or clue has a 9.

 This formulation is precisely suited for binary integer programming.

 The objective function is not needed here, and might as well be a constant term 0.
 The problem is really just to find a feasible solution, meaning one that satisfies all the constraints.
 However, for tiebreaking in the internals of the integer programming solver, giving increased solution speed, use a nonconstant objective function.

 Suppose a solution is represented in a 9-by-9-by-9 binary array.
 What properties does have?
 First, each square in the 2-D grid (i,j) has exactly one value, so there is exactly one nonzero element among the 3-D array entries .
 In other words, for every and ,